Managing the Register

-In 2020, EQAR received one third-party complaints on the work of a registered agency.
+In 2020, EQAR received one third-party complaint on the work of a registered agency.
 The Register Committee considered the complaint, but concluded that it was unsubstantiated.
 In line with the EQAR Complaints Policy, the decision was published in anonymised form.

 Updates in the work of the Register Committee